 Tracks get rusty fast, so a rail that still has a shiny surface is carrying a fair amount of traffic.
 Sometimes rails will feature corrugations from braking or turns, and in spots there will be a "locomotive burn", where the engine spun its wheels and dug out the rail slightly.
 Wheels will get a bit flat as well at times, resulting in a distinctive KABUNK KABUNK KABUNK sound.
 [TO BE CONTINUED]START | PREV | NEXT

-* PGD EXAMINED: An article on the MIT TECHNOLOGY REVIEW Online site ("Choosing Babies" by Emily Singer) took a closeup on the controversial technology of "preimplantation genetic diagnosis (PGD)".
+* PGD EXAMINED: An article on MIT TECHNOLOGYREVIEW.com ("Choosing Babies" by Emily Singer) took a closeup on the controversial technology of "pre-implantation genetic diagnosis (PGD)".
 PGD is a complement to in-vitro fertilization (IVF), giving prospective parents a genetic profile of the zygote that results after fertilization in a test tube.
 PGD was developed in the 1990s to identify embryos at risk of serious genetic diseases, such as Tay-Sachs disease.
 Since that time PGD has expanded its domain to cover a wide range of other genetic conditions, many of which are not all that serious.

 PGD has been controversial since the beginning, and it's not hard to see why.
 Suppose a woman with three sons wants to finally have a daughter through IVF, and specifies that only a female embryo is appropriate -- the male embryos will be disposed of.
 Similarly, suppose a couple with a family history of diabetes specify that only an embryo lacking diabetes susceptibility genes is appropriate -- with all other embryos, once again, disposed of.